loneicewolf/loneicewolf.github.io/README.md

 # loneicewolf.github.io
-# Heya! 💜
+## Hello!

-Right now I advice you to go to my [GitHub](https://github.com/loneicewolf) instead as this site is under construction 💜
+Right now I advice you to go to my [GitHub](https://github.com/loneicewolf) instead as this site is under construction

 Here I will be writing blog posts about..

 - Binary Reverse Engineering
   - Patch/Inj/etc